Now: origin server hardening

 Practical controls for channels, voice rooms, generated media, public

-logs, deletion requests, and admin roles.
+logs, deletion requests, admin roles, and budget boundaries.

 Pilot agreements

-handling, and what happens at the end of a pilot.
+data handling, and what happens at the end of a pilot.

 Launch checklist